airpartners/hepa-summer23/data_guide.md

 Let’s walk through each of the components:

 ## Raw Data
 Raw data is the original, ‘on the ground’ data collected by multiple kinds of sensors as well as people.
 All files in this component is stored in the `data` folder.
+Crucially, *this folder is not tracked by Git*.
+Since committing multiple large data files would greatly slow down Git and Github and is generally considered bad practice, this folder is instead hosted on Google Drive for Air Partners 2023 in the [Data for Codebase](https://drive.google.com/drive/folders/1J6w_h6FFlxgXWv3k7CkSchYMkhryRF8n) folder.

+To get or update to the latest version of the data, navigate to the provided link and download the `data` folder inside it.
+The folder will be downloaded as a ZIP which should then be extracted.
+Move the extracted `data` folder (it should have four direct sub-folders specifying the regions) to the root folder of the `hepa-summer23` respository clone, i.e. the same location where this data guide is hosted.
+In case the folder name is changed during download/unzipping, rename it to `data` otherwise the file paths won't work.
+The folder should be untracked automatically by the `.gitignore` so modifying it shouldn't make a difference.

+**To add/delete/reorganize files in this folder, always do it in the Google Drive and download to PC.
+Do *not* make changes your local copy of this folder.
+They will not be reflected anywhere else.**

 This component of the pipeline contains the most files and therefore requires a clear naming system and hierarchical organization structure for best file management.
 As a result, this component is outlined in two parts:

 1. File Categorization and Naming
 2. Folder Organization Structure.